-Parameter Min Тур Max Unit Condition Crystal frequency 26 26 27 MHz For compliance with modulation bandwidth requirements under EN 300 220 V2.3.1 in the 863 to 870 MHz frequency range it is recommended to use a 26-MHz crystal for frequencies below 869 MHz and a 27 MHz crystal for frequencies above 869 MHz.
+Parameter Min Тур Мах Unit Condition Crystal frequency 26 26 27 MHz For compliance with modulation bandwidth requirements under EN 300 220 V2.3.1 in the 863 to 870 MHz frequency range it is recommended to use a 26 MHz crystal for frequencies below 869 MHz and a 27 MHz crystal for frequencies above 869 MHz.
 Tolerance ±40 ppm This is the total tolerance including a) initial tolerance, b) crystal loading, c) aging, and d) temperature dependence.
 The acceptable crystal tolerance depends on RF frequency and channel spacing / bandwidth.
 Load capacitance 10 13 20 pF Simulated over operating conditions ESR 100 Ω Start-up time 150 μs This parameter is to a large degree crystal dependent.
 Measured on SWRR046 and SWRR045 using crystal AT-41CD2 from NDK

-4.8 Frequency Synthesizer Characteristics
+4.10 Frequency Synthesizer Characteristics

-$T_A = 25$ °C, VDD = 3.0 V if nothing else is stated.
+$T_A = 25^{\circ}$ C, VDD = 3.0 V if nothing else is stated.
 All measurement results are obtained using SWRR046 and SWRR045.
 Min figures are given using a 27-MHz crystal.
-Typ and max figures are given using a 26-MHz crystal.
+Typical and maximum figures are given using a 26-MHz crystal.

 Parameter Min Тур Max Unit Condition Programmed frequency resolution 397 F {XOSC} /2 16 412 Hz 26- to 27-MHz crystal.
 The resolution (in Hz) is equal for all frequency bands Synthesizer frequency tolerance ±40 ppm Given by crystal used.
-Required accuracy (including temperature and aging) depends on frequency band and channel bandwidth / spacing RF carrier phase noise -92 dBc/Hz at 50 kHz offset from carrier RF carrier phase noise -92 dBc/Hz at 100 kHz offset from carrier RF carrier phase noise -92 dBc/Hz at 200 kHz offset from carrier RF carrier phase noise -98 dBc/Hz at 500 kHz offset from carrier RF carrier phase noise -107 dBc/Hz at 1 MHz offset from carrier RF carrier phase noise -113 dBc/Hz at 2 MHz offset from carrier RF carrier phase noise -119 dBc/Hz at 5 MHz offset from carrier RF carrier phase noise -129 dBc/Hz at 10 MHz offset from carrier PLL turn-on or hop time (See Table 5-12) 72 75 75 μs Time from leaving the IDLE state until arriving in the RX state, when not performing calibration.
+Required accuracy (including temperature and aging) depends on frequency band and channel bandwidth / spacing RF carrier phase noise -92 dBc/Hz at 50 kHz offset from carrier RF carrier phase noise -92 dBc/Hz at 100 kHz offset from carrier RF carrier phase noise -92 dBc/Hz at 200 kHz offset from carrier RF carrier phase noise -98 dBc/Hz at 500 kHz offset from carrier RF carrier phase noise -107 dBc/Hz at 1 MHz offset from carrier RF carrier phase noise -113 dBc/Hz at 2 MHz offset from carrier RF carrier phase noise -119 dBc/Hz at 5 MHz offset from carrier RF carrier phase noise -129 dBc/Hz at 10 MHz offset from carrier PLL turn-on or hop time (See Table 5-11) 72 75 75 μs Time from leaving the IDLE state until arriving in the RX, FSTXON, or TX state, when not performing calibration.
 Crystal oscillator running.
-PLL calibration time (See Table 5-13) 685 712 724 μs Calibration can be initiated manually or automatically before entering or after leaving RX
+PLL RX/TX settling time (See Table 5-11) 29 30 30 μs Settling time for the 1xIF frequency step from RX to TX PLL TX/RX settling time (See Table 5-11) 30 31 31 μs Settling time for the 1×IF frequency step from TX to RX.
+250 kbps data rate.
+PLL calibration time (See Table 5-12) 685 712 724 μs Calibration can be initiated manually or automatically before entering or after leaving RX/TX

-4.9 DC Characteristics
+4.11 DC Characteristics

-$T_A = 25$ °C if nothing else stated.
+$T_A = 25^{\circ}C$ if nothing else stated.